Home

 Segin - ε Cassiopeiae (epsilon Cassiopeiae)

-Segin, also designated as ε Cassiopeiae (epsilon Cassiopeiae), is a variable giant star in the constellation of Cassiopeia.
+Segin, also designated as ε Cassiopeiae (epsilon Cassiopeiae), is a variable giant star of spectral class B3 in the constellation of Cassiopeia.

 Segin visual magnitude is 3.38.
-Because of its moderate brightness, Segin should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Segin is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.38